janspudich/OTE-data-scraper-and-API/README.md

 3. Configure the environment.

-	In the project root directory, create a file `.env` and set the following variables in the file:
+	In the project root directory, create the `.env` file and set the following variables in the file:

     | Variable name       | Variable value | Comment                                                     |
     |---------------------|----------------|-------------------------------------------------------------|